New Zealand dollar: History

-On 11 November 2004 the Reserve Bank announced that it proposed to take the 5c coin out of circulation and to make the 50c, 20c and 10c coins smaller and use plated steel to make them lighter.
-After a three-month public submission period that ended on 4 February 2005, the Reserve Bank announced on 31 March that it would go ahead with the proposed changes.
+On 11 November 2004, the Reserve Bank announced that it proposed to take the 5c coin out of circulation and to make the 50c, 20c and 10c coins smaller and use plated steel to make them lighter.
+After a three-month public submission period that ended on 4 February 2005, the Reserve Bank announced on 31 March 2005 that it would go ahead with the proposed changes.
 The changeover period started on 31 July 2006, with the old coins usable until 31 October 2006.
-The old 50c, 20c, 10c and 5c pieces are now no longer legal tender, but are still redeemable at the Reserve Bank.
+The old 50c, 20c, 10c and 5c pieces are now no longer legal tender, but they are still redeemable at the Reserve Bank.
 Prior to the change over, these coins were similar, save for the legend and reverse artwork, to international (mainly Commonwealth) coins of the same British-derived sizes, which led to coins from other currencies, particularly older coins, being accepted by vending machines and many retailers.

-On 23 March 2015, the Reserve Bank of New Zealand issued its first commemorative circulating coin to mark the centenary of the Gallipoli landings.
-The coin was also New Zealand's first colour circulating coin.
-One million coins, with a denomination of 50c, were minted.

-On 1 October 2018, the Reserve Bank of New Zealand issued its second commemorative circulating coin to mark the centenary of Armistice day.
-The coin was also New Zealand's second colour circulating coin.
-Two million coins, with a denomination of 50c, were minted.
+Commemorative coins, with face values of 50c, were issued in 2015 and 2018 to mark the centenary of the Gallipoli landings and of Armistice Day.